Careers & Internships

 - Help to cultivate “Human Services Work” Campaign, a statewide public awareness and advocacy campaign to enhance the conversation about what makes Illinois communities strong

 Our objective is to keep our coalition partners ready to react quickly to new policy priorities.
 The policy intern will therefore need to keep current on both state legislation and projects as they develop.

 The internship is paid and requires approximately 20 hours per week, depending on schedules.
 The intern must be a continuing graduate student in public policy or a related field.
-He/she must be an excellent writer and able to work independently in an environment where priorities change quickly.
+The ideal candidate must be an excellent writer and able to work independently in an environment where priorities change quickly.

 HOW TO APPLY: If you are interested in a summer/fall internship, please provide a resume, cover letter, and two short writing samples (one academic and one professional such as a policy brief, memo, or fact sheet).
-Active recruiting will begin April/May of 2018.
 Submit materials to Meghan at email@example.com with the subject line: “Illinois Partners Policy Intern Summer/Fall 2018″.
-The internship will begin in early July and conclude in December 2018.
+The summer internship begins in early July and concludes December 2018.
 Two on-boarding days in June will take place prior to the start date.